 When a fire starts, fire protection products can protect your rental house or condo from damage, or give your tenants the necessary time to make a safe exit from the building.
 The following fire protection products need to be in your rental unit.

 Death by fire in residences occurs when the building does not have the propr, fire prevention services installed.
 A sprinkler system can be activated in the event of a fire and potentially put the fire out before it spreads to the rent of the house.
-Rebuilding a rental property that is damaged by fire is a costly process and can be prevented with the use of fire sprinklers.
+Rebuilding a rental property that is damaged by fire is a costly process and can be prevented with the use of emergency fire sprinklers.
+It is also necessary that regular fire sprinkler monitoring is conducted to prevent fire sprinkler leaks.
 This is especially important in a multi-family unit that has many people living in it.

 Tip: If you are planning on building a rental property, California is one of two states that requires all one- and two-family dwellings to have automatic sprinkler systems installed in the event of a fire.